simonecorsi/simonecorsi/README.md

 ## Hi there, I’m Simone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="25px">

-I’m a **Senior Software Engineer and Technical Lead** building **products and platforms that scale and solve real business and technical challenges**.
-I design and deliver **internal platforms, distributed backend systems, and developer tooling**, shaping architecture and internal platform roadmaps while bridging **technical leadership and product thinking**.
-My work improves **engineering productivity, delivery speed, and the impact of the products I help build**.
+I’m a **Senior Software Engineer and Technical Lead** building **products and platforms** that scale and solve real business and technical challenges.
+I design and deliver **internal platforms, distributed backend systems, and developer tooling**, shaping architecture and internal platform roadmaps while bridging technical leadership and product thinking.
+I work to improve **engineering productivity, delivery speed, and the impact** of the products I help build.

 ## ⚡ What I Work On